10 Ways To Improve Your Production For 2015

 As its name implies, a ‘compressor’ actually compresses your signal level, which is essentially actually lowering your signal volume instead of increasing the volume.
 Basically, the job of a compressor is to tame peak that your audio track might have.
 An example scenario when compressors can come really handy is when your vocal track gets drowned among your other instrumental track.
 A compressor can help bring your vocals back up while using it on the other instrumental tracks can help tame the peaks.

 So go really learn up on using compressors.
 Once you really know how to use compression, your production will improve.
-One book that helped me a lot when I started out was, Home Recording for Musicians (for Dummies) by Jeff Strong.
-Yup I was a dummy once.
+One book that helped me a lot when I started out was Home Recording for Musicians (for Dummies) by Jeff Strong.
+Yup, like you I was a dummy.
 Great book and I’d recommend it you any young beginner who is serious about music production.

 2 – Don’t Rely on Loops Too Much

-You’ve met this kind of guys.
+You’ve met this kind of guy.
 They nearly always start with loops all the time.
 Granted, loops can give tons of production ideas and add life to your music.
-However using loops can quickly make your music piece very repetitive.
+However, using loops can quickly make your music piece very repetitive.
 Don’t forget that music comes from emotions and the repetitiveness in loops can sometimes simply kill the emotions in music.

 If you find yourself having to start with loops whenever you sit down to come out with a new piece, then perhaps its time to get some fresh ideas.
 Instead of slapping a loop, try recording your playing for a change.